hirosystems/docs/docs/build-apps/integrate-stacking-delegation.md

 :::tip

-To avoid handling private keys, it is recommended to use the [Stacks Wallet](https://www.hiro.so/wallet) to sign the delegation transaction
+To avoid handling private keys, it is recommended to use the [Leather Wallet](https://leather.io/install-extension) to sign the delegation transaction

 :::